Guidance

 The Labour Standards Law (LSL) provides for minimum employment standards, including minimum working age and standards for working conditions and health and safety.

-Taiwanese law provides for gender equality with regard to salaries, promotions, and assignments, though men still dominate senior positions.
+Taiwanese law provides for gender equality with regard to salaries, promotions, and assignments, although men still dominate senior positions in many industries.
 For more information on labour regulations, contact the British Office’s DBT team.

 On 17 May 2019, Taiwan’s parliament passed a law to recognise same-sex marriage.
 The rights of married same-sex couples are the same as those of heterosexual couples, except that same-sex couples can only adopt a child who is biologically related to one partner and that marriage to a same-sex partner from overseas is only possible if that country also recognises same-sex marriage.

 Bribery is illegal.
-It is an offence for British nationals or someone who is ordinarily resident in the UK, or a body incorporated in the UK, to bribe anywhere in the world.
-In addition, a commercial organisation carrying on a business in the UK can be liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
+Under UK law, it is an offence for British nationals or someone who is ordinarily resident in the UK, or a body incorporated in the UK, to bribe anywhere in the world.
+In addition, a commercial organisation carrying out business in the UK can be liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
 It does not matter whether the acts or omissions which form part of the offence take place in the UK or elsewhere.

-Taiwan was scored 68 out of 100 (0 is highly corrupted and 100 represents very clean) in the Corruption Perceptions Index 2022.
+Taiwan scored 68 out of 100 (0 is highly corrupted and 100 represents very clean) in the Corruption Perceptions Index 2022.
 While there have been high-profile cases of corruption involving major contracts in Taiwan, the large majority of business transactions take place without corruption.
+The Lai Administration is increasing efforts to tackle an increase in fraudulent activity and scams targeting Taiwanese people.
 Read the information provided on our Bribery and corruption page.

 Security